jrmiller82/pathfinder-2-sqlite/README.md

 ## Roadmap

 1. Design schema;
-2. Write script to generated sqlite database from sql code;
+2. Write script to generate sqlite database from sql code;
 3. Write sql code; and
 4. Drinks for all when finished!